Steve Slaton: Houston Texans

-Slaton and the Texans lost the following game against Baltimore 41-13.
+Slaton and the Texans lost the following game against the Baltimore Ravens 41–13.
 In the loss, Slaton rushed four times for seven yards and had two receptions for 17 yards in limited touches.
-However, Slaton rebounded in the following loss to the Indianapolis Colts, in which he posted career-high numbers - finishing the game with 14 carries for 156 yards and a touchdown.
+However, Slaton rebounded in the following loss to the Colts, in which he posted career-high numbers—finishing the game with 14 carries for 156 yards and a touchdown.
 Slaton's yardage broke the franchise single-game rookie record, two yards shy of breaking Domanick Williams' all-time franchise record, while his 71-yard touchdown run was the longest rush in Texans' history.
 Slaton also led all rushers in the league with his performance.
 After the game, Slaton ranked first in most runs of 40 or more yards among the NFL's top 15 rushers, sixth in rushes of 20+ yards among the top 15, and his 5.1 yard per carry average was tied for second-most with DeAngelo Williams among the top 15.
-Then Slaton and the Texans defeated the Cleveland Browns 16-6, with Slaton leading the way with 21 rushes for 73 yards.
-Slaton and the Texans then defeated the Jacksonville Jaguars 30-17 on Monday Night.
-Slaton led the Texans' offensive assault with 21 carries for 130 yards with two touchdowns and was second on the team with two receptions for 52 yards - including a 46-yard screen reception.
+Then Slaton and the Texans defeated the Cleveland Browns 16–6, with Slaton leading the way with 21 rushes for 73 yards.
+Slaton and the Texans then defeated the Jaguars 30–17 on Monday Night.
+Slaton led the Texans' offensive assault with 21 carries for 130 yards with two touchdowns and was second on the team with two receptions for 52 yards—including a 46-yard screen reception.
 Slaton finished his first career Monday Night Football performance with 182 total yards of offense.
 For Slaton's Monday Night performance, he was awarded AFC Offensive Player of the Week for Week 14.
 Slaton went over 1,000 yards rushing on the season with his 120-yard, 26-carry performance against the Green Bay Packers in the 13th game of the season.
 Slaton also had 40 yards off of 3 receptions, totaling 160 yards of total offense.
-As the Texans then upset the Titans 13-12 the following week, Slaton posted a 100-yard performance off of 24 rushes.
+As the Texans then upset the Titans 13–12 the following week, Slaton posted a 100-yard performance off of 24 rushes.

 In the following loss to the Oakland Raiders, Slaton rushed 18 times for 66 yards and caught five passes for 36 yards.
 It marked the first time in four games that he did not rush for over 100 yards (although he totaled 102 yards of offense), however he broke the franchise single-season record for rushing yards with 1,190 yards.
 In the final week of the season, Slaton's Texans were pitted against the Chicago Bears who had a talented rookie running back of their own in Matt Forte.
 Slaton rushed for 92 yards and a score to seal Houston's win.
-He ended his rookie season with 1,282 rushing yards, the most among rookie running backs and sixth in the NFL, behind only Adrian Peterson of the Minnesota Vikings, Michael Turner of the Atlanta Falcons, DeAngelo Williams of the Carolina Panthers, Clinton Portis of the Washington Redskins, and Thomas Jones of the New York Jets.
+He ended his rookie season with 1,282 rushing yards, the most among rookie running backs and sixth in the NFL, behind only Adrian Peterson of the Vikings, Michael Turner of the Atlanta Falcons, DeAngelo Williams of the Carolina Panthers, Clinton Portis of the Washington Redskins, and Thomas Jones of the New York Jets.